 Please contact Jo Smith Oliver (07525 005430) if you would like to attend a workshop or need any further information.

 PRUNING WORKSHOP – SUNDAY, 19 March 2017.
 10.30am

-Phil Gamble will be leading another popular workshop to help you learn and practice your pruning skills.
-It also means that the community apple trees planted by TLG will get some welcome TLC.
-The workshop will start at 10.30am and run for two hours.
-Join the group at the orchard site in Anning Road, which is on the south side of Anning Road just east of the junction with Woodmead Road by the first house.
+Phil Gamble led another popular workshop to help people learn and practice their pruning skills.
+It also means that the community apple trees planted by TLG get some welcome TLC.
+The workshop started at 10.30am and ran for two hours.
+The group joined at the orchard site in Anning Road, which is on the south side of Anning Road just east of the junction with Woodmead Road by the first house.